 Spiritual Benefits of Breathwork

-While breathwork can be a secular practice, it is believed to offer spiritual benefits as well.
-Some people engage in breathwork primarily for its spiritual component.
+While breathwork can be a secular practice, it is believed to offer spiritual benefits as well, and many people engage in breathwork primarily for its spiritual component.
 Largely because of the theta waves it induces, deep breathing is associated with enhanced intuition and creativity, connection with the subconscious mind, and a heightened sense of spiritual connection to something greater than ourselves.17

-People who regularly engage in breathwork often report feeling more aware of and attuned to their inner, true selves.8,16 They also describe feeling a sense of awakening and deeper connection to their breath as their life force that is part of the greater world around them.6
+People who regularly engage in breathwork often report feeling more aware of and attuned to their inner, true selves.16 They also describe feeling a sense of awakening and deeper connection to their breath as their life force that is part of the greater world around them.7

-Breathwork can be general or specific, practiced on your own or as part of a group program.19 Broadly speaking, breathwork refers to any type of breathing exercise that involves intentionally changing or controlling your breathing pattern, whereas specific breathwork programs involve learning particular exercises in a special setting or for a targeted purpose.
-The following examples are among the most common types of breathwork approaches.
+Breathwork can be general or specific, practiced on your own or as part of a group program.
+Broadly speaking, breathwork refers to any type of breathing exercise that involves intentionally changing or controlling your breathing pattern, while specific breathwork programs involve learning particular exercises in a special setting or for a targeted purpose.

-You can also use this breathwork outside of yoga and entirely on your own to reap numerous physical, mental, and spiritual benefits.
+You can also use yogic breathing outside of yoga and entirely on your own to reap numerous physical, mental, and spiritual benefits.
 It can be as simple as noticing when you’re stressed, anxious, or otherwise out-of-sorts and pausing to close your eyes and take a few slow, deep breaths.

-- Diaphragmatic Breathing.
-Also called belly breathing, with this technique you relax your shoulders and inhale fully so that your abdomen expands outward.
+Also called belly breathing, with diaphragmatic breathing you relax your shoulders and inhale fully so that your abdomen expands outward.
 Feel your belly expand with each in breath, and feel tension leave your body with each out breath.
-You might count as you breathe, either inhaling and exhaling for the same count or exhale for a few more counts than you inhale.
+You might count as you breathe, either inhaling and exhaling for the same count, or exhaling for a few more counts than you inhale.
 The breath count can be four breaths, or adjusted based on your comfort level and experience.

 Alternate Nostril Breathing